 Stichting What Matters 2U

 With What Matters 2U, PwC supports its colleagues in their social engagement.
 We are proud of all our colleagues who dedicate themselves to others.
 In 2012, PwC's partners set up the What Matters 2U foundation.
-Through WM2U, we give the social organisations/projects that our colleagues support a donation.
-The foundation exists the What Matters 2U Action Reward and the What Matters 2U Donation.
+Through WM2U, we give the social organisations/initiatives that our colleagues support a donation.
+The foundation exists the What Matters 2U Action Reward and the What Matters 2U Donation Reward.
 The Action Reward is to support colleagues who are raising money for a charity, for example by running a marathon.
-The What Matters 2U Donation is awarded to PwC employees who make a more structural commitment to an organisation, for example as a regular volunteer.
+The What Matters 2U Donation Reward is awarded to PwC employees who make a more structural commitment to an organisation, for example as a regular volunteer.

 Social organisations that have received a What Matters 2U Donation